AkashM153/CS35L/README.md

 2- Install Node.js on your computer and run `npm install` in the actual Git directory.

+3- This project utilizes a Google Maps API.
+In src/page/googlemaps.js, you must replace the filler API-Key with your actual API-Key.
+Keys can be obtained from Google Cloud Console.

-3- Open two terminals.
+4- Open two terminals.
 Navigate one to the backend using `cd backend` and then run the command `node server.js`.
 In the other terminal type `npm start`.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).